telemark-arkiv/internal.t-fk.no/README.md

 #internal.t-fk.no

-The internal API for Telemark fylkeskommune
+The server for Telemark fylkeskommune's internal APIs.

+Every API is a separate plug-in.

 ##Installation